 Analyzing Riot Blockchain's Unusual Options Activity

-On Wednesday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
-After the option alert, the stock price moved down to $28.7.
+Shares of Riot Blockchain (NASDAQ:RIOT) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $29.49.

 Understanding Sentiment